93jy/quartz/content/notes/B_Think and Grow Rich.md

 ## Impressions
 - 2022.08.21: this may be a bit outdated and outrageous (crassly focusing on the pursuit of money), but it is probably a good self help book that is motivational that I could read in the morning to start my day...
 - 2022.09.01 looking at the **title** of the book - literally 'think and grow rich'.
 That's what this book is about.
 Thinking is enough to make you grow rich.
 So the book is a lot about the power of your mind / thoughts to help you attain some goals.
+- 2022.09.17 the style of writing similar to books from that era (How to Win Friends and Influence People?)...
+How to write so elegantly like this?
 ## How the book changed me
 *How my life / behaviour / thoughts / ideas have changed as a result of reading the book*